ppettert/AssetTracking/README.md

 ## AssetTracker
 ### C# project done to learn Class inhertance and more.

-The asset tracker stores and displays assets of types Phone and Computer with Purchase date and markup of items close to write-off.
+The Asset Tracker stores and displays assets of types Phone and Computer togther with Purchase Date and Price, Office location and markup of items close to write-off.
 It has built-in live currency conversion costs of assets purchased in EUR and SEK to USD.

 User interface commands:
 ```